Rosamund Lupton

 Rosamund Jane Lupton (née Orde-Powlett), is a British writer.
 She studied literature at Cambridge University.
 She is perhaps best known for her novels Sister, Afterwards, The Quality of Silence and Three Hours.

 Early life and family

 Lupton was born on 22 July 1964, the daughter of the Hon.
 Patrick Christopher Orde-Powlett, son of Nigel Amyas Orde-Powlett, 6th Baron Bolton of Bolton Castle.
 On 1 May 1999, she married Martin Geoffrey Francis Lupton, son of Geoffrey Charles Martineau Lupton (1930-2019), the grandson of Leeds Lord Mayor Hugh Lupton and nephew of Arther Ransome.

 Career

 In her first novel, Sister, Lupton tells the story of Beatrice, living in New York, searching for Tess, her missing sister, who lives in London.

 Sister sold over 1.5 million copies worldwide.
 It has been translated into 30 languages, and it is a bestseller on the New York Times and Sunday Times lists.
 It received positive reviews from critics.

-Her second novel, Afterwards, was awarded "best mystery books of 2012" by the Seattle Times, and "best book of 2012" by Amazon.com.
+Her second novel, Afterwards, was chosen as one of the "best mystery books of 2012" by the Seattle Times, and "best book of 2012" by Amazon.com.